-- Brats – we use a package of 5, fresh brats are often sold in packages of 4.
-Either will work.
-Feel free to add in flavored uncooked brats in the crock-pot instead of tradition.
+- Brats - we use a package of 5.
+Fresh brats are often sold in packages of 4 but either will work.
+Feel free to add in flavored uncooked brats in the crock-pot instead of traditional.

 - Butter- regular salted butter, I'm sure ghee or margarine would work too

 - Sauerkraut - do not drain, we used a brand that didn't add extra sugar.
 Any favorite brand of yours will work.

 - Beer - use your favorite, but a mild-flavored beer works best.

 If you don't want to use beer in the crockpot brats, feel free to use apple juice, broth, or water in its place.

 You are just a few simple steps away from the best crockpot brats with saurerkraut ever, so let's get slow cooking!
 All you'll need to do is quickly sear the meat and then add everything to the crock-pot.
 So easy!

 To begin, get a large skillet and warm it over medium heat and melt 1 Tbsp of the butter in the pan.

 Once it's heated, sear the brats for 3-minutes per side, until they are nice and brown.